How to get from Yogyakarta to Bali overland (2024)

 Ferry from Java to Bali at port.

 The passenger ferry from Java to Bali.
-It’s of course a different one for the bus.

 The ferry terminal is literally in front of the train station at Ketapang.
 You won’t need to walk more than 200 meters.